-James Mandel is a Manager at RMI, working in the industrial and electricity practices.
+James Mandel is a Principal at RMI, working in the industrial and electricity practices.
 James joined RMI in June 2013.

 From 2009-2013, James was an engagement manager at McKinsey and Company in Philadelphia.
 James served Fortune 500 companies in energy, chemicals, manufacturing, and high tech sectors on operational and strategic issues.
 He was also a fellow in the Sustainability and Resource Productivity practice focused on efficient manufacturing in process-based industries, as well as developing new sustainability business lines.
 In addition to working with companies, James also served city, state, and federal agencies on large-scale transformations.